fictorial/jefe/README.markdown

 and runs the script with the given sandbox object, and finally returns the sandbox object as potentially modified by the code during the run.

-The parent sends:
+Jefe sends:

     { "cmd":"ExecCode"
     , "name":"$someName"
     , "inputSandbox":{...}
     } <CRLF>

-When the child fails to find a script associated with the given name, it returns:
+When the child fails to find a script associated with the given name, it
+returns:

     { "ok":false
     , "reason":"no such script"
     } <CRLF>

-When the code finishes running, the sandbox object is returned to the parent:
+When the code finishes running, the (potentially updated) sandbox object is returned to Jefe:

     { "ok":true
     , "outputSandbox":{...}